The NHS is in crisis, with a shortage of doctors, nurses and midwives cripples the health service across England.

 The study by the Health and Social Care Committee criticised the absence of a long-term plan to address stalling recruitment and persistent short-staffing, adding that the NHS is currently in need of tens of thousands of workers.

-We have taken a look at NHS figures for United Lincolnshire Hospitals Trust to see how the workforce has changed in recent years, as the crisis across the country deepened.
+We have taken a look at NHS figures for the Lincolnshire Partnership Trust to see how the workforce has changed in recent years, as the crisis across the country deepened.

-The latest figures from NHS Digital show there were the equivalent of 966 full-time doctors as of April at United Lincolnshire Hospitals NHS Trust.
+The latest figures from NHS Digital show there were the equivalent of 83 full-time doctors as of April at Lincolnshire Partnership NHS Foundation Trust.

-This was up from 875 last year and 789 in April 2016 – when comparable figures for all professions began – equating to a rise of 22% over the last six years.
+This was in line with last year but up from 78 in April 2016 – when comparable figures for all professions began.

 Nationally, there were 128,000 FTE doctors in NHS trusts in April, up from 124,000 the year before and 104,000 in 2016.